Azerbaijan–China relations: History

 The exchanges between China and Azerbaijan can be traced back some 2,000 years ago.
 The Silk Road, which started from Chang'an in the east and led to Europe through Azerbaijan, played an important role in the development of cultural exchanges between the East and the West.
 Azerbaijani poets in the 12th century created literary works about China.
 During the Yuan Dynasty, the Mongolian army conquered many places, and Chinese medicine was spread to Azerbaijan.

 During the Soviet period, the relationship between China and Azerbaijan was part of the Sino-Soviet relationship.
 The Soviet Azerbaijan State Song and Dance Troupe once visited China for a two-month performance.
 Azerbaijani experts sent by the Soviet Union helped China build its oil industry, with the Karamay Oilfield being one example.
 In early 1961, the First Secretary of the Communist Party of Azerbaijan Vali Akhundov met with a delegation from the Sino-Soviet Friendship Association and the two sides held talks.
 As Sino-Soviet relations deteriorated, the relationship between China and Azerbaijan came to a standstill.

 1992-2000

 After the disintegration of the Soviet Union, Azerbaijan became independent.
 The two countries established diplomatic relations on April 2, 1992, and China established the Chinese Embassy in Azerbaijan in August of the same year.
-From March 7 to 10, 1994, Azerbaijani President Heydar Aliyev visited China.
+From March 7 to 10, 1994, the President of Azerbaijan Heydar Aliyev visited China.
 The two sides signed eight documents, including the "Joint Statement on the Foundations of Sino-Azerbaijani Friendly Relations".
 During the visit, President Aliyev held talks with Chinese leader Jiang Zemin and Chinese Premier Li Peng, and exchanged views on bilateral political, economic and trade relations, the Nagorno-Karabakh conflict and other major international issues.